ourtigarage/hacktoberfest-summit/README.md

 # hacktoberfest-summit
 Hacktoberfest summit landing page

-Isn't it a pitty having such kind of page without a README file ?
+Isn't it a pity having such kind of page without a README file ?